jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/03_binary_operations_ii.rst

 * :ref:`Logical Negation<test_logical_negation>` is not_

-do you want more :ref:`more binary operations? <truth table: Binary Operations III>`
+do you want to test more :ref:`more binary operations? <truth table: Binary Operations III>`

 ----